VPN 360 is one of the most popular VPNs on the market so we decided to download it and test it extensively.

 A good example of a free service that doesn’t compromise on security is ProtonVPN.

-The poor level of security on offer also makes it a bad choice for those in other high-censorship countries.
+Basically, there are no obfuscation tools to hide that it’s a VPN which makes it a bad choice for those in other high-censorship countries.

 Like many VPNs, VPN 360 claims it doesn’t collect any information about the websites you visit or DNS requests while connected to the VPN.
 However, it performs real-time analysis of data traffic including destination websites and your IP address (both originating and VPN).
 This is far from ideal but it’s not stored beyond your VPN session, so isn’t too concerning.